$10 a person equals $16 billion annually

 Little changes can make a big difference.
 Although that message still is seen as counterintuitive by some health care experts, Trust for America's Health (TFAH) has concluded that an investment of $10 per person per year in proven community-based programs to increase physical activity, improve nutrition, and prevent smoking and other tobacco use could save the country more than $16 billion a year within five years, or a return of $5.60 for every $1 invested.

-TFAH executive director Jeffrey Levi, PhD, says prevention often is not seen as a viable cost-saving option by those who work on health care budgets in Washington, DC, but research has been proving the value of prevention activities.
-That research has been advanced by the TFAH work, which he says is the first community-level study to estimate the difference prevention can make.
+TFAH executive director Jeffrey Levi says that prevention often is not seen as a viable cost-saving option by those who work on health care budgets in Washington, DC, but research has been proving the value of prevention activities.
+That research has been advanced by the TFAH work, which Levi says is the first community-level study to estimate the difference prevention can make.